 - Rate notices are issued half-yearly – approximately in January and July each year

-The due date for payment is defined as being at least thirty-one (31) days but not more than thirty-five (35) days from the date of issue of the rate or water usage notice.
+The due date for payment is defined as being no more than thirty-five (35) days from the date of issue of the rate or water usage notice.

-Interest at the rate of 11 per cent per annum compounding daily will be charged on all rates and charges which remain unpaid after the due date, until payment in full is received at Council’s office.
+Interest at the rate of 11.46% per annum compounding daily will be charged on all rates and charges which remain unpaid after the due date, until payment in full is received at Council’s office.

 Change of address

 It is the ratepayers responsibility to ensure that Council has the correct mailing address for all notices.
 Only the rate payers whose names are shown on the properties can authorise a change of mailing address.